 Photos of Cenote Dzitnup / Cenote Xkeken

-- There is a charge to enter, but it's minimal.
+- There is a fee to enter, but it's minimal.
+That also means it's closed after hours.

 - The water is refreshing, but the air inside the cave can get hot and humid.